-For a hedge relationship to be classified as such, in accordance with IFRS 9, its effectiveness must be demonstrated.
-Therefore, the Company performs prospective tests at the inception date and at each balance sheet date, in order to demonstrate its effectiveness, showing that any adjustments to the fair value of the hedged item attributable to the risk being hedged are offset by adjustments to the fair value of the hedging instrument.
+The Company performs prospective tests at the inception date and at each balance sheet date, in order to demonstrate its effectiveness, showing that any adjustments to the fair value of the hedged item attributable to the risk being hedged are offset by adjustments to the fair value of the hedging instrument.
 Any ineffectiveness is recognised in the income statement when it occurs.